-Reading about Pigalle online, I notice that there have been some safety concerns reported there.
+Reading about Pigalle and the Paris Red Light District online, I noticed that there have been some safety concerns reported there.
 I am not sure how recent some of these scams and such have been happening.

 I am under the impression that there has been a major effort in the last few years to clean this area up, and indeed, we felt very safe in this area at all times.

 As a precaution, I would suggest making sure to take your partner or a friend with you in this area if you are unsure or feel unsafe.
 Many of the scams seem to involve a single person being lured into a bar or club for a drink by a beautiful woman, and then being forced to pay a ridiculously high bill.

 Use common sense; if there aren’t any other patrons in the bar or restaurant and all you see is the restaurant’s employees inside, pick a different place.
 Stay in places where there are other people around you.
 I have also read that things like this are less likely to happen if you are with a date or your spouse.

 A Map of The Paris Red Light Sights and Attractions in This Post

 Before Dinner: What to See in Monmarte and the Pigalle Paris Red Light District